spencer-shadley/completed-class/01-Class-Content/21-mern/01-Activities/02-Stu_Recipes/README.md

 * Add code so that if a recipe doesn't come with a thumbnail url, use a placeholder image instead.
 Check out [placehold.it](https://placeholder.com/) for placeholder images.

-* Add code so that if `this.state.recipes` is an empty array, render a message indicating that no recipes are available.
+* Add code so that if `recipes` is an empty array, render a message indicating that no recipes are available.